thewmh/wizardunicorn.ninja/frontend-masters/deep-javascript-foundations.md

 From ECMAScript documentation:

 > The ECMAScript language implicitly performs automatic type conversion as needed.
-To clarify the semantics of certain construsts it is useful to define a set of conversion abstract operations.
+To clarify the semantics of certain constructs it is useful to define a set of conversion abstract operations.
 The conversion abstract operations are polymorphic; they can accept a value of any ECMAScript language type.
 But no other specification types are used with these operations.

 AKA coercion

 The first abstract operation we are looking at is `ToPrimitive`.
 This abstract operation takes an optional `type` hint.
-The algorithims in JavaScript are recursive, so if we pass something that cannot be coerced into a Primitive Type, `ToPrimitive()` will re-run until it either finds a type that it can set or error out.
+The algorithms in JavaScript are recursive, so if we pass something that cannot be coerced into a Primitive Type, `ToPrimitive()` will re-run until it either finds a type that it can set or error out.
 The way that `ToPrimitive` works is, by way of hint, trying either `valueOf()` or `toString()` the order of which depends on the 'hint' you have passed in (number or string).

 ### toString